podium/podium-charts/src/Stories/ReportCardHelpers/CustomLegendNotes.md

 />
 ```

+**Note:** All of the disabled keys will appear at the bottom of the legend.

 ## Custom Component For Value
 If you would like to replace the displayed value in the legend with a custom component, you can define a custom formatter function that takes `dataKey` and `value`.
 This should handle the conditional logic to display either your custom component/formatter or a default formatter for keys that don't meet the direct condition: